StuartIanNaylor/zram-swap-config/README.md

 - MEM_FACTOR = Percentage of available ram to allocate to all zram swap devices which is divided equally by swap_devices number
 - DRIVE_FACTOR = Virtual uncompressed zram drive size estimate approx alg compression ratio
-- COMP_ALG lz4 is faster than lzo but some distro's show compile and operation difference and in use lzo depending on binary may be faster
+- COMP_ALG lz4 is faster than lzo but some distro's show compile and operational difference and in use lzo depending on binary may be faster
 - SWAP_DEVICES = number of indivial drives sharing memeory provided by MEM_FACTOR each device support multiple streams 1 large drive is generally better
 - SWAP_PRI = swap_priority for each drive 75 is a high order preference and should be well above other swap drives
 - PAGE_CLUSTER default page cluster is 3 which caches fetches in batches of 8 and helps with HDD paging, with zram mem 0 forces single page fetches